Foreclosure auction

 ZEUS AUCTION

-For a list of parcels subject to sale, please click here.
+For a list of parcels subject to sale, please check back after July 1, 2026

-Claims must be made by personal service acknowledged by the MCTO or sent via certified mail to:
+The Notice of Intention to Claim Interest in Foreclosure Sale Proceeds must be timely provided to the MCTO by personal service acknowledged by the MCTO or sent via certified mail to:

 Macomb County Treasurer's Office